InfluenceEmporium/INFL/HumanResources.md

 9. Jump Freight services.

 ## Invitation E-mail

 _Hi Mate_

-_Why dont you join a Null Sec Corporation with Ore buyback?_
+_Why dont you join a Null Sec Corporation with Ore buyback and a good PI market?_

+_No need to be scared of Null Sec._

+_We do things as a group and we protect each other._

 _Our corp can buy all the ore you mine with prices between Jita Sell and Jita Buy._

+_Our corp members are activelly doing PI and buying and selling their stuff through corporation contracts._

+_If your thing is not Indy... we are here for you as well._

+_Our corp is currently 50/50 distributed between PvP and Indy members._

 _If you are interested, please drop me a line so I can give you more info._

 _Some details:_
 1. _We live in null sec as part of a null sec alliance,_
 2. _We require FULL API._
 3. _We require members to be on comms (Teamspeak) when they are logged on._

 _Regards_

 ## Hiring Process